inet-framework/inet-tutorials/visualization/doc/step19.md

+---
+layout: page
-@page step19 Step 19 - Displaying obstacle loss
+title: Step 19.
+Displaying obstacle loss

-@nav{step18,step20}
+tutorial: Visualization
+---

-@section s19goals Goals
+## Goals

 Impediments shield the signals of wireless communication.
 In this step we show the obstacle loss.